jacopotagliabue/MLSys-NYU-2022/README.md

 ## Overview

+DISCLAIMER: A significant part of our course is class participation (this is why, in the end, we have universities and not *just* books and repos!), and no amount of scripts can provide the same level of educational content, or a comparable experience.
+Please note that this course changes substantially every year, so the best way to keep up to date with us is... by enrolling in the [Master](https://engineering.nyu.edu/academics/programs/financial-engineering-ms)!

-This repository contains the teaching materials by Prof. [Ethan Rosenthal](https://www.ethanrosenthal.com/) and [myself](https://jacopotagliabue.it/) for the 2022 course in ML at the NYU Tandon School of Engineering.
+This repository contains some of the teaching materials by Prof. [Ethan Rosenthal](https://www.ethanrosenthal.com/) and [myself](https://jacopotagliabue.it/) for the 2022 course in ML at the NYU Tandon School of Engineering.

-We open source slides, code snippets and even assignements after the class is completed, hoping to benefit the broader community of Machine Learning students and practitioners; I had a calculus book that said, "What one fool can do, another can.", and I wish more and more fools could become proficient at building reliable, trust-worthy, well-crafted ML systems.
+We open source slides, code snippets and assignements after the class is completed, hoping to benefit the broader community of Machine Learning students and practitioners; I had a calculus book that said, "What one fool can do, another can.", and I wish more and more fools could become proficient at building reliable, trust-worthy, well-crafted ML systems.

 We feel there are now enough books and YouTube videos for people interested purely in the theory of ML; moreover, practictioners produce a much bigger marginal value when bringing into the class their day-to-day experience, which, for the time being, cannot be as easily found on YouTube.

 Therefore, the course we run is very practical and focuses on the intuitive understanding of ML problems and their solutions _through real-world tools_: we emphasize the importance of good coding habits, and the use of industry standard methodology, over complex modelling and formulas (alas, we do indeed sometime need to talk about math).

 The whole course runs in 14 weeks, but we cover arguments that would keep you busy for a lifetime: every lecture, every slide, every code snippet are the result of many explicit and implicit trade-offs - what should we cover, what should we not?
-While this material cannot substitute for real-world interactions and our great sense of humour, we leave for the open source community to judge how useful the trade-offs we picked actually are.
+While no material cannot substitute for real-world interactions and our great sense of humour, we leave for the open source community to judge how useful the trade-offs we picked actually are.

 ### At a glance